codex-academy/codeX_ReleaseOneNarrativeWorkbook/CreateOnlineReports.md

 ### Getting a basic Express instance to run

+> An instance is a copy of a server.

 Create a file called ```server.js``` and copy the text below into it:

    ```javascript